dklassic/APFrameworkUI/README.md

 Both of which are licensed under OFL.

-Several magic numbers are specifically tuned around these two fonts and the need to display Chinese characters properly, therefore when coupled with different fonts several adjustments will have to be made.
+Several magic numbers are specifically tuned around these two fonts to make sure each characters are always in width of 1 or 2, therefore when coupled with different fonts several adjustments will have to be made.